Only Natural Pet EasyRaw dehydrated dog food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a dry product containing a moderate amount of meat.

-Only Natural Pet EasyRaw dog food is a plant-based dehydrated product using a limited amount of chicken, turkey or beef as its main sources of animal protein, thus earning the brand 3 stars.
+Only Natural Pet EasyRaw is a plant-based dehydrated raw dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.